kiran-sumant/ObsidianKM/Projects/Project Notes/Ideas for an ATLA based video game.md

 **Dojo-space** top-100 players must remain active t keep their rank. **Duels** need to occur (best of 5) in order to rank higher. refusal to honour a duel results in demotion.
 Only allowed to request duel from your immediate superior.

-Coins earned through quests or matches.
+Coins earned through quests and/or matches.

 Sifus also have a ranking determined by student successes.
 Score behaves as follows:
 - consider same scoring metric used for impact score in journals